vicchi/wp-biographia/readme.txt

 * First version of WP Biographia released

 == Upgrade Notice ==
+= 2.1.1 =
+* This is the fourth version of WP Biographia which fixes a fatal bug in v2.1; please upgrade to this version and skip v2.0.

 = 2.1 =
 * This is the third version of WP Biographia; adds support for per user suppression of displaying the Biography Box on posts, on pages and on posts and pages, plus bug fixes and minor UI changes.